soniccol/soniccol.github.io/index.md

 * Vladivostok travel day 3.
 * Vladivostok travel day 4.
 * Back from the games.
+* Using internal maven server to replace original maven repository.

 ## 2019/11/18-11/22 ##
 * An instant speech class.